As usual here’s our video of our Mt. Mago climb and Carmen adventure

 Camping in Mt.
 Mago with a Glimpse of Sea of Clouds

-I‘ve been hiking for about a year now, but I havn’t tried camping.
+I‘ve been hiking for about a year now, but I haven’t tried camping.
 And guess what?
 Just recently heavens heard my desire.
 Finally I was able to camp on a highland where three towns meet,specifically Carmen, Tuburan and Danao or in short in Mt.
 Mago.

 With the company of old and new found friends, we set off to this journey, even though the weather wasn’t on our side.